EtomicCheese/EtomicCheese.github.io/pages/tutorials/custom_name_lore.md

 ### Conclusion

-And that is everything you need to know, or rather everything you can possibly know about the `custom_name` component!
+And that is everything you need to know, or rather everything you can possibly know about the `custom_name` component! *(And the `lore` component)*.
 At the time of writing this, no video has been published yet, but one will come soon.

 ---